contactandyc/another-c-library/0_getting_started.md

 I follow a pattern where every function is prefixed by the object name (in this case timer).
 The primary type (if there is one) is usually the object name followed by _t.
 Objects will typically have an init and a destroy method.
 The job of the header file is to create an interface for applications to use.
 It should hide implementation details as much as possible.
 I usually will define an interface before defining an implementation.

-Initialize the timer.  repeat is necessary to indicate how many times the test was repeated so that the final result represents that.
+Initialize the timer.  repeat is necessary to indicate how many times the test will be repeated within the application so that the final result represents that.
 If a thing is only being timed with a single repetition, then use a value of 1.
 This function will allocate the timer_t structure and fill its members appropriately.
 To free up the resources associated with this call, you must call timer_destroy with the return value of this call.
 ```c
 timer_t *timer_init(int repeat);
 ```